fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 by the limited RTP PT space and/or by the underspecified SDP contructs for exercising granular control on configuring the indivual Source RTP Streams.

-# Applicability Statement

-The 'rid' SDP framework provides a set of codec agnostic media format configurations and constraints with a specific identifier in SDP.
-Further, procedures for applying a particular configuration and constraints set to an Source RTP stream and the SDP Offer/Answer specific syntax for the same are defined.

 # SDP 'rid' Media Level Attribute {#sec-rid_attribute}

 This section defines new SDP media-level attribute [RFC4566], "a=rid".